inovex/elements/packages/elements/src/components/ino-checkbox/readme.md

 ## Additional Hints

-By default, the label is always shown right after the checkbox.
+By default, the label is always shown on the right side of the checkbox.

 **Indeterminate:** The indeterminate status is set by the user.
 It indicates that a user is indeterminate without changing the checked state.
-If a checkbox is set unchecked and indeterminate then it will lose the indeterminate state on click and change to checked.
+If a checkbox is unchecked and indeterminate then it will lose the indeterminate state on click and change to checked.
 [Documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox#Indeterminate_state_checkboxes)

 **Selection:** Checkboxes are mainly used in lists.
 Selection should be used as single, stand-alone UI element.
 The indeterminate state is not supported.

 ## Control flow

 The input has a controlled (unmanaged) attribute `checked` and `indeterminate`.
-For this reason listen to `checkedChange`, sync it with your local state and pass the new value to the component again to change value and indeterminate state of input:
+For this reason, listen to `checkedChange`, sync it with your local state and pass the new value to the component again to change value and indeterminate state of input:

 ## Demo